 The market for Printers & Copiers is expected to amount to 16.39 million pieces by 2023.
 The market is projected to grow in the coming years with China predicted as the biggest purchaser in revenue terms followed by the USA and Germany.
 The photocopier has come along way since the first model’s produced in the early 20th century with models found in homes and offices across the world!

 In 1937 Chester Carlson, a patent attorney in New York invented a process called electrophotography.
-In 1938, this was renamed Xerography and the first known photocopy was the “10-22-38 Astoria” was born.
+In 1938, this was renamed Xerography and the first known photocopied document was the “10-22-38 Astoria”.

 The Xerography copying process went on to become one of the most well-known inventions of the 20th century and it’s estimated that Carlson gave away almost $100 million to charity and foundations before his death in 1968.
 Well done Chester.